 The kind man was called Sammy and, on reflection when I went back to thank, him he had mysteriously disappeared.
 Also on reflection I thought, “was he Sammy the Triathlon Samaritan?”
 (Sorry I’m trying to keep the religious theme going, bear with me 🙂 ).

 Anyway I’ve been saving up my training to produce a day like today when I knew I was in cramp territory.
-I bought some magnesium oil off amazon last year and today was the day to use it.
+I bought some magnesium oil year and today was the day to use it.
 The cramp didn’t initially come so I started to do a few post-exercise stretches.
 Voila.
 There it was.
 Walked around a bit.
 Did something else.
 Stretched again AND WHIPPED OUT THE OIL.
 Voila…it was gone.
 Immediamenti.

 I don’t care that this oil is supposed to help more elderly people with night-time cramps.
 I don’t care if I look like an idiot running around Bolton town centre carrying it.
 I’m going to.